 The room has the full width boxed template applied to it and an excerpt with pricing information.
-Under Page Settings it has the top/bottom padding removed, the featured image, page title with background and normal page title hidden.
+Under Page Settings > Content Area it has the top/bottom padding removed and the featured image disabled.
+Under Page Settings > Page Title, page title with background, normal page title and normal page subtitle are hidden.

-The slideshow consists of a Wide Aligned Group block containing a Slideshow block with a few room photos.
+The slideshow consists of a Wide Aligned Group block (set to margin-top: 0px) containing a Slideshow block with a few room photos.
 It is followed by a Spacer, a Paragraph, a Heading and a Divider block.

 Next up we have a Container block with two columns the left one takes up two thirds of the available space and acts as the room’s content area and the right one takes up the last third of the available space and serves as the room’s sidebar.

 In the content area we have the following blocks:

 We start with some Paragraphs and a Heading block.
 Next we have the Icon List with the Inline layout displaying the room’s amenities.
 Next with have another Heading, a Gallery, another Heading and Paragraph, a Core Pullquote and finally another paragraph.

 For the sidebar we have the following blocks: